 Finally—a burpee workout that challenges your muscles, spikes your heart rate, and boosts fat burn

 Love 'em (which we can imagine only crazy people do) or hate 'em, burpees are one exercise that’s here to stay.
 Originally used in the military during boot camps and basic training to instill discipline and whip soldiers into shape, this full-body exercise isn’t easy.
 It incorporates movements like a squat, jump, plank, and pushup, which, when combined, will seriously spike your heart rate.
-(And first, Get It Right with our pushup tutorial.)

 “Burpees tax the cardio vascular system by making you go from vertical to horizontal with no time to adjust,” says Alex Nicholas, NASM-CPT, owner and coach at Epic Hybrid Training in New York City.
 “They shock and wake the body up—especially if you’re doing more than five at a time.”